k2view-academy/K2View-Academy/articles/16_deploy_fabric/03_offline_deploy.md

 ## Offline Deployment using Build and Deploy scripts

-There are two ways to perform this Offline Deployment method:
+There are 2 ways to perform this Offline Deployment method:
-- Build and deploy in two steps.
-First, build the artifacts either at the Fabric Studio or at a server using the [buildArtifacts](03_offline_deploy.md#deployment-scripts-syntax-and-options) script.
+- Build and deploy in 2 steps: First, build the artifacts in either the Fabric Studio or a server using the [buildArtifacts](03_offline_deploy.md#deployment-scripts-syntax-and-options) script.
 Then, do the deployment by <studio> either running the Fabric **Deploy** command on the target Fabric server, or by running the *buildAndDeployArtifacts* script (using the DEPLOYONLY flag) or by </studio> using API calls.

   > Building artifacts at server is aimed to be done at CI/CD tool, using a docker image that contains Fabric in it.
 Fabric is not required to run for building the artifacts.